Slow Roasted Pepper Calzone

 Method

-2. For the sauce: Gently fry the onions for five minutes, then add all of the other ingredients.
-Put onto a low light and allow to simmer until ready to use, stirring occasionally.
+- For the sauce: Gently fry the onions for five minutes, then add all of the other ingredients.
+Turn the heat down and allow to simmer until ready to use, stirring occasionally.
 When cooked it should be rich and sticky.

-3. For the filling: Pre heat the oven to 200°C. Place the onions and peppers onto one tray and the artichokes and mushrooms on another.
-Sprinkle over oregano and drizzle with olive oil and season with black pepper.
+- For the filling: Preheat the oven to 200°C. Place the onions and peppers onto one tray and the artichokes and mushrooms on another.
+Sprinkle over the oregano, drizzle with olive oil and season with black pepper.
 Place in the oven for 20 minutes (do not add the pine nuts).

-4. Back to the dough….
-After 20 minutes of rising turn the dough out onto a floured surface.
-Gently roll the dough out to the size of a large dinner plate.
+- After 20 minutes of rising, turn the dough out onto a floured surface.
+Gently roll out each portion of the dough to the size of a large dinner plate.

 Nutrition per serving